1wheel/roadtolarissa/source/_posts/2017-11-12-literate-blogging.md

 }
 ```

-`writePost` takes a post object, creates a folder for it in `public/`, runs it through a template and writen out the post as an HTML file.
+`writePost` takes a post object, creates a folder for it in `public/`, runs it through a template and writes out the post to `index.html`.

 ```javascript
 function writePost(post){